hashicorp/design-system/website/docs/content/voice-and-tone/index.md

 ## Tone

-We're guiding our customers on a transformational journey to the cloud as an educational steward to illuminate their path to success.
+We're guiding our customers on a transformational journey to the cloud as educational stewards to illuminate their path to success.
 Our message should be smart, helpful, and to the point to enable human conversations.

 ### Smart